Recently I visited Capilano Suspension Bridge.

-The day we went to Capilano Suspension Bridge it was so sunny with clear blue skies and one of the best days we had weather-wise the entire 2 weeks.
-To get to Capilano we decided to catch the free shuttle bus that runs from Canada Place in Downtown Vancouver.
+The day I went to Capilano Suspension Bridge it was so sunny with clear blue skies.
+It was a beautiful day.
+To get to Capilano I decided to catch the free shuttle bus that runs from Canada Place in Downtown Vancouver.
 The bus comes with live commentary from the driver and offers a great opportunity to sit back and take in the views on the way up to Capilano Suspension Bridge.

-The route taken is up through Downtown Vancouver to some of the more popular hotels and then down through Stanley Park and across the Lions Gate Bridge, which connects Downtown Vancouver to North Vancouver.
+The route takes you up through Downtown Vancouver to some of the more popular hotels and then down through Stanley Park and across the Lions Gate Bridge, which connects Downtown Vancouver to North Vancouver.
 As the skies were clear going across the Lions Gate Bridge it offered some incredible views down the estuary and you could see for miles across the city and the docks.

 Once through the gates there is lots to do for all ages.
 There are questionnaires for children, there are boardwalks that take you around the forest, an aerial pursuit in the canopy of the trees, the suspension bridge, several cafes, the observation platform, and a gift shop that sells really pretty jewellery and gorgeous fudge.